José Ortiz-Echagüe: Biography

 José Ortiz-Echagüe was the second child of the military engineer Antonio Ortiz and his wife Dolores Echagüe.
 The couple had two daughters and five sons, one of whom died young as a military aspirant.
 At his birth, José's father was a professor at the Academy of Military Engineers in Guadalajara.
 When the father, three years later, was appointed chief of the military garrison in Logroño, the capital of La Rioja, the family moved to Logroño, where José grew up and went to school.
 He used to consider himself a 'riojano'.

 His three-year older brother, Antonio Ortiz-Echagüe, wanted to be a painter, even though in the family of the father and the mother there had been no known artists but several militaries.
 Antonio was therefore sent to Paris, and over the years he became an internationally known portrait painter of the early twentieth century.
 His work is found in an entire dedicated room in the Museo San Telmo in San Sebastián, where their parents lived after the retirement of their father.

-In the beginning José Ortiz-Echagüe had aimed for himself to turn to painting too.
-He discovered the art of photography at the age of 12, when he received as a present his first photographic camera from an uncle who was military attaché in Paris: it was a Kodak camera with which he took his first photographs and began to develop his artistic talent.
-In 1903, he made a photo in La Rioja during the sermon in a village church ('Sermon en la aldea'), for which he received the first prize in the following year at an exhibition in Vitoria.
-Already in 1904, the Spanish photo magazine 'Graphos Ilustrado' published a report on his photos.
+In the beginning José Ortiz-Echagüe had wanted to become a painter too.
+He discovered the art of photography at the age of 12, when he received as a present his first photographic camera from an uncle who was military attaché in Paris: a Kodak camera with which he took his first photographs and began to develop his artistic talent.
+In 1903, he took a photograph in La Rioja during the sermon in a village church ('Sermon en la aldea'), for which he received the first prize in the following year at an exhibition in Vitoria.
+Already in 1904, the Spanish photography magazine 'Graphos Ilustrado' published a report on his photographs.

-But being the son of an Andalusian military engineer and to respect his father's will since their finances did not allow to send a second son to Paris, in 1903 he joined the Academy of Military engineers in Guadalajara.
-Thereupon his training and graduation, he served in the Balloon unit during the Spanish-Moroccan War in North Africa.
-He acquired his aerostat and aircraft pilot license in 1911, being the third Spanish man awarded to it.
-Another distinction came in 1914, as he flew – along with Captain Herrera – first over the Strait of Gibraltar.
-In 1916 he married his wife Carmen Rubio in Madrid.
-The marriage resulted in eight children, three of whom are still alive today.
+But being the son of an Andalusian military engineer and to respect his father's will since their finances did not allow sending a second son to Paris, in 1903 he joined the Academy of Military Engineers in Guadalajara.
+Thereupon his training and graduation, he served in the balloon unit during the Spanish-Moroccan War in North Africa.
+He acquired his aerostat and aircraft pilot license in 1911, becoming the third Spanish man awarded it.
+Another distinction came in 1914, when he flew – along with Captain Herrera – first over the Strait of Gibraltar.
+In 1916 he married Carmen Rubio in Madrid.
+The marriage resulted in eight children.